mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   SHOULD be declared as an acceptable way to identify subjects of SETs by one or more specifications that profile [SET](#SET).

+Verificatio Event
+: A special evet type for testing Event Streams.
+Receivers can request such an event through the Verification Endpoint.
+Transmitters can periodically send these events to ensure the connection is alive.

 Event Stream Management {#management}
 =======================
-Event Receivers manage how they receive events, and the subjects about which they want to receive events over an Event Stream by making HTTP requests to endpoints under the stream's Event Stream Management Endpoint.
-These endpoints collectively make up the Event Stream Management API.
+Event Receivers manage how they receive events, and the subjects about which they want to receive events over an Event Stream by making HTTP requests to endpoints in the Event Stream Management API.

 Stream Configuration {#stream}
 --------------------